-25 Support Persons and Vessels [NP][DP]
+25 Support Person and Safety Fleet Rules [NP][DP]

-25.1 Except when necessary in the interests of safety, or when expressly asked to do so by a member of the race committee or safety team, no support person on board a vessel that is not registered as part
+- 25.1 Except when necessary in the interests of safety, or when expressly asked to do so by a member of the race committee or safety team, no support person on board a vessel that is not registered as part of the safety fleet shall provide help or assistance to a boat or competitor at any time while afloat.
+This changes rule 41. - 25.2 Except when necessary in the interests of safety, no vessel that is under the control of a support person but is not registered as part of the safety fleet shall cause undue wash, interfere with the work of any race committee or other official vessel, or be positioned anywhere within 100m of the race course at any time (or within 200m if proceeding at more than 5 knots). - 25.3 All vessels and drivers that wish to be part of the safety fleet shall register with the organising authority before going afloat.
+The organising authority may decline to register any vessel or driver that they consider to be unsuitable or that fails to meet the requirements listed in the current ITCA (GBR) Safety Operating Procedures Manual. - 25.4 All registered safety vessels and their crews shall undertake the duties assigned to them by the relevant course safety leader (CSL) at all times. - 25.5 Except when necessary to fulfil its designated safety duties, no registered safety vessel shall cause undue wash, interfere with the work of any race committee or other official vessel, or be positioned: - a. closer than 50m to any boat that is racing (and no closer than 150m if the vessel is motoring at more than 5 knots) - b. between any boat that is racing and the next mark of the course

-- of the safety fleet shall provide help or assistance to a boat or competitor at any time while afloat.
-This changes rule 41. - 25.2 Except when necessary in the interests of safety, no vessel that is under the control of a support person but is not registered as part of the safety fleet shall cause undue wash, interfere with the work of any race committee or other official vessel, or be positioned anywhere within 100m of the race course at any time (or within 200m if proceeding at more than 5 knots). - 25.3 By way of exception to SI 25.1, the organising authority may authorise support persons associated with foreign boats and competitors to provide help or assistance to those boats and competitors when they are afloat but not racing, provided that those support persons are on board one of a limited number of support vessels driven by approved drivers that have been registered with and authorised by the organising authority for this purpose (the granting of withdrawal of such authorisation to be at the absolute discretion of the organising authority).
-Any such support vessels are still required to comply with SI 25.2, except that such vessels may be positioned as close as 50m to the race course (but no closer) in order to provide help or assistance to boats and competitors prior to the first warning signal on each day, or after they have finished a race, but not once a warning signal has been displayed for the next race (i.e. they must be at least 100m from the race course at all times from the display of the first warning signal for a race until the first boat finishes that race). - All vessels and drivers that wish to be part of the safety fleet shall register with the organising authority before going afloat.
-The organising authority may decline to register any vessel or driver that they consider to be unsuitable or that fails to meet the requirements listed in the current ITCA (GBR) Safety Operating Procedures Manual. - 25.5 All registered safety vessels and their crews shall undertake the duties assigned to them by the relevant course safety leader (CSL) at all times. - 25.6 Except when necessary to fulfil its designated safety duties, no registered safety vessel shall cause undue wash, interfere with the work of any race committee or other official vessel, or be positioned: - a. closer than 50m to any boat that is racing (and no closer than 150m if the vessel is motoring at more than 5 knots) - b. between any boat that is racing and the next mark of the course - c. within 50m of the starting line and marks from the time of the preparatory signal until all boats have left the starting area, or the race committee signals a postponement, general recall or abandonment - d. within 50m of any mark of the course when boats are in the vicinity of that mark - e. within 50m of the finishing line and marks while boats are finishing. - 25.7 All persons onboard both authorised support vessels and registered safety vessels shall wear a personal floatation device at all times while afloat, except briefly whilst changing or adjusting clothing or personal equipment. - 25.8 Drivers shall wear a kill cord at all times when an engine is running.
+- c. within 50m of the starting line and marks from the time of the preparatory signal until all boats have left the starting area, or the race committee signals a postponement, general recall or abandonment - d. within 50m of any mark of the course when boats are in the vicinity of that mark - e. within 50m of the finishing line and marks while boats are finishing. - 25.6 All persons onboard registered safety vessels shall wear a personal floatation device at all times while afloat, except briefly whilst changing or adjusting clothing or personal equipment. - 25.7 Drivers shall wear a kill cord at all times when an engine is running.